mwrona/load_balancer/README.md

 * MulticastAddress - address used to distribute load balancer private address
 * PrivateLoadBalancerAddress - optional, by default: "localhost"; this address is send via multicast, registration to load balancer is possible only from this address and from localhost
 * CertFilePath, KeyFilePath - needed only when LoadBalancerScheme is "https"; path co certificate files, by default CertFilePath: "cert.pem"; KeyFilePath: "key.pem"
+* LogDirectory - optional, by default "log"; directory where logs are stored.
+* StateDirectory - optional, by default ""; directory where current state of load balancer is saved.
 * RedirectionConfig - config of redirection policy:
  * Path - path to service
  * Name - name of service type